 \section{Introduction}

-This is a basic fact from convex analysis\footnote{More generally, it is known that the existence of a continuous uniformly convex function with growth bounded by the squared norm implies that the space has an equivalent $2$-uniformly convex norm \citep{Borwein:2009}; furthermore, using duality \citep{Zalinescu:1983}, we conclude that the existence of a smooth and strongly convex function implies that the space has equivalent $2$-uniformly convex and $2$-uniformly smooth norms, a rare property for a normed space (the most notable examples of spaces that are simultaneously $2$-uniformly convex and $2$-uniformly smooth are Hilbert spaces; see e.g.,~\citet{Ball:1994} for related definitions and more details).} and the primary reason why in the existing literature smooth and strongly convex optimization is normally considered only for Euclidean (or, slightly more generally, Hilbert) spaces.
+This is a basic fact from convex analysis\footnote{More generally, it is known that the existence of a continuous uniformly convex function with growth bounded by the squared norm implies that the space has an equivalent $2$-uniformly convex norm \cite{Borwein:2009}; furthermore, using duality \cite{Zalinescu:1983}, we conclude that the existence of a smooth and strongly convex function implies that the space has equivalent $2$-uniformly convex and $2$-uniformly smooth norms, a rare property for a normed space (the most notable examples of spaces that are simultaneously $2$-uniformly convex and $2$-uniformly smooth are Hilbert spaces; see e.g.,~\cite{Ball:1994} for related definitions and more details).} and the primary reason why in the existing literature smooth and strongly convex optimization is typically considered only for Euclidean (or, slightly more generally, Hilbert) spaces.
 In fact, it is not only that moving away from $p = 2$ the condition number becomes dimension-dependent, but that the dependence on the dimension is polynomial for all examples of functions we know of, unless $p$ is trivially close to two.
-Thus, it is tempting to assert that dimension-independent linear convergence (i.e., with logarithmic dependence on the inverse accuracy $1/\epsilon$) is reserved for Euclidean spaces, which has long been common wisdom among optimization researchers.
+Thus, it is tempting to assert that dimension-independent linear convergence (i.e., with logarithmic dependence on the inverse accuracy $1/\epsilon$) is reserved for Euclidean (or nearly-Euclidean) spaces, which has long been common wisdom within the optimization community.

-Contrary to this wisdom, we show that it is in fact possible to attain linear convergence even in $\ell_p$ (or, more generally, in normed vector) spaces, as long as the objective function can be decomposed into two functions with complementary properties.
+We show that this separation between Euclidean and non-Euclidean setups is not so clear-cut, and it is in fact possible to attain linear convergence even in $\ell_p$ (or, more generally, in normed vector) spaces, as long as the objective function can be decomposed into two functions with complementary properties.
 In particular, we show that if the objective function can be written in the following \emph{complementary composite} form